| Home | Mission | Events | Membership | History |

 Mammen axe head

 Some axe heads were elaborately decorated with inlays of precious metals, notably the Mammen axe head.
-The head is decorated on every flat surface with inlays of gold and silver and was found in a rich grave that dates from the year 971.
+The head is decorated on every flat surface with inlays of silver and gold and was found in a rich grave that dates from the year 971.

 historic axe head cross section axe head cross section